bueckerlars/AgriNode/README.md

 * **BME280:** SDA to D2 (GPIO4), SCL to D1 (GPIO5), VCC to 3.3V, GND to GND.
 * **DHT22:** Data pin to a digital pin (e.g., D4/GPIO2), VCC to 3.3V or 5V, GND to GND, pull-up resistor (4.7kΩ - 10kΩ) between data pin and VCC.
 * **BH1750:** SDA to D2 (GPIO4), SCL to D1 (GPIO5), VCC to 3.3V, GND to GND.
-* **EC/NPK Sensor (optional):** RS485 transceiver required, connection according to the datasheet of the sensor and transceiver.

 ### Software Installation